 At message level, either accept the instruction for further processing - IPRC//PACK (no reason required); or the instruction is rejected by the network – no reject sent by user at message level.

-At process level, either reject IPRC//REJT (as the instruction of the client is invalid), with a reason code; or, depending on the service level agreement, indicate the instruction is pending IPRC//PACK, with a reason code, (instruction of the client is valid, however, the positions etc. have not yet been checked).
+At process level, either reject IPRC//REJT (as the instruction of the client is invalid), with a reason code; or, depending on the service level agreement, indicate the instruction is pending IPRC//PACK or IPRC//PEND, with a reason code, (instruction of the client is valid, however, the positions etc. have not yet been checked).

 At process level and pending, eventually either reject IPRC//REJT (as the instruction of the client is invalid), with a reason code;